Minnesota Master Naturalist Instructors

 Why should I consider becoming a Minnesota Master Naturalist Instructor?

-Minnesota Master Naturalist Instructors will generate programmatic funds for their sponsoring organization by receiving a portion of participant tuition ($50 per participant is provided to the instructors' employer).
-Following the completion of the class, instructors must invoice the MNat program to receive thier portion of the fee.
+Minnesota Master Naturalist Instructors will generate programmatic funds for their sponsoring organization by receiving a portion of participant tuition ($75 per participant is provided to the instructors' employer).
+Following the completion of the class, instructors must invoice the MNat program to receive their portion of the fee.

 Minnesota Master Naturalist Instructors can train current volunteers, attract new volunteers, and strengthen community environmental education programs.
 They will be able to meet and work with other instructors across the state and become part of a statewide effort to increase natural resource volunteering in citizen science, interpretation, program support, and stewardship throughout Minnesota.